akclifto/SER_Web-based-Applications/vocab.md

 ## Promises

 A promise represent thge eventual result of an async operation.

+## Async Behavior

+Node/JS gives feeling of parallelism, but is not really concurrent.
+It is logically concurrent (multiple call chains as part of one computation task executing at the same time).
+It is `non-determinism`.